I-FailSense: Towards General Robotic Failure Detection with Vision-Language Models: Acknowledgments

 \section{Acknowledgments}

-Experiments presented in this paper were carried out using the HPC resources of IDRIS under the allocation 2025-[AD011015740] made by GENCI.
-This work was supported by the European Commission’s Horizon Europe Framework Programme under grant No 101070381 (PILLAR-robots).
-This research was partially funded by the French National Research Agency (ANR) under the OSTENSIVE projects (ANR-24-CE33-6907-01), ANITA project (ANR-22-CE38-0012-01) and the France 2030 program, reference ANR-23-PAVH-0005 (INNOVCARE Project).
+This work used IDRIS HPC resources under the allocation 2025-[AD011015740] made by GENCI, was supported by the European Commission’s Horizon Europe Framework Programme under grant No 101070381 (PILLAR-robots), and was partially funded by the French National Research Agency (ANR) under the OSTENSIVE projects (ANR-24-CE33-6907-01), ANITA project (ANR-22-CE38-0012-01) and the France 2030 program, reference ANR-23-PAVH-0005 (INNOVCARE Project).}